civil-society-dev/wild-central/ai/BUILDING_WILD_CENTRAL.md

 Both wild-app and wild-cli communicate with wildd to perform actions.

-See: @experimental/ai/BUILDING_WILD_CENTRAL_DAEMON.md
+See: @daemon/BUILDING_WILD_DAEMON.md

 #### wild-app

-The web application that provides the user interface for Wild Cloud Central.
+The web application that provides the user interface for Wild Cloud on Wild Central.
 It communicates with wildd to perform actions and display information.

-See: @experimental/ai/BUILDING_WILD_CENTRAL_APP.md
+See: @/app/BUILDING_WILD_APP.md

 #### wild-cli